CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 • Accommodation: Phang Nga offers a range of accommodations, from beachfront resorts to eco-lodges nestled in nature.
 Consider staying in Khao Lak for direct access to the beach and nearby national parks.
 Use Agoda or Booking.com to find and book your ideal stay.

 • Water Activities: Phang Nga is a paradise for water sports enthusiasts.
 Activities include snorkeling, diving, and paddleboarding.
 The Similan Islands, accessible from Khao Lak, are among the top diving spots in the world.
-For tour bookings and schedules, refer to PADI Travel for diving adventures in the area.

 • Local Cuisine: The route offers numerous opportunities to enjoy southern Thai cuisine.
 Try dishes like “Khao Mok Gai” (Thai-style chicken biryani) and fresh seafood from the Andaman Sea.
-For a guide to the best eateries and local food markets, check Eating Thai Food.

 • National Parks: On your way to Phang Nga, consider a visit to Ao Phang Nga National Park.
 This park is famous for its dramatic limestone islands and caves.
-Plan your visit with trail maps, entrance fees, and activities listed on the Thai National Parks website.

 The Isaan Cultural Route